shreyasda/Deloitte-Java-JAX-RS/README.md

-# Java-JAX-RS Project
+# Java-JAX-RS Employee Management System

 ## Overview

-Java-JAX-RS is a project that implements a RESTful web service using the Java API for RESTful Web Services (JAX-RS).
-This project demonstrates how to build a simple RESTful API that communicates with a MySQL database.
+This Java-JAX-RS project implements a RESTful web service for managing employees and departments in a simple employee management system.
+It showcases fundamental RESTful API principles, including CRUD (Create, Read, Update, Delete) operations for both entities, and integrates with a MySQL database for data storage and retrieval.

 ## Features